-First I tried chiropractic with no relieve, in fact, at times things got worse.
+First I tried chiropractic with no relief, in fact, at times things got worse.
 Then one day I had this inner knowing that I should not visit a chiropractor for this anymore.
-Since I’m used to intuition, I knew that it’s a good idea to listen to it.
+Since I’m used to intuition, I knew that it was a good idea to listen to it.

 But I needed help.

 We already radically changed our diet to whole-food plant-based.
 I would love to report that the pain went away just like that, but it did not.
 I felt overall better pretty soon, but my joint pain stayed for a while.

 As you know, I’m a busy homesteader.
 With spring changing to summer, the garden planting, weeding, preserving, cooking and the blog, all of that keeps me pretty busy.
 I love it, but it’s no fun with pretty much constant pain.
 I could not understand why I was so stiff while being active and busy.
 The stiffness was more intense during winter months for the last couple of years, but with spring things usually improved.
 Not this time.

 Since I was not going to a chiropractor again, I had to find help on my own.
 And I did.

 I’m sharing this with you in case someone is struggling just like me.
 Please note however that I’m in no way a doctor or therapist.
 This is just my personal story, and if it helps someone, it makes me happy.
 But see for yourself what you do, I take no responsibility.

 I came across a German pain specialist Liebsher & Bracht.
 Roland Liebscher-Bracht claims that joint pain can be fixed with his exercises.

 I have to admit that being as stiff as I was I could not follow any of his exercises.
 But, he would assure that it is normal when the exercises are painful and if followed slowly at a pain degree 8 out of 10 it would do no harm.